Adapter Training¶

 To start adapter training on a GLUE task, you can run something similar to:

-export TASK_NAME=MNLI
+export TASK_NAME=mrpc

-python run_glue_alt.py \
+python run_glue.py \

 --task_name $TASK_NAME \